DataCoveEU/API4INSPIRE/ogc-api/GS-Config-HY.md

 order: 1
 ---

-# Configuration information for HY-N and TN-W
+# Configuration information for HY-N, HY-P and TN-W

 ## Implemented Classes
 While the INSPIRE HY-N and TN-W cover many classes, within this project, we have only implemented the classes we need, that are as follows:
 * hy-n:HydroNode
 * hy-n:WatercourseLink
+* hy-p:Watercourse
 * tn-w:PortNode
 * tn-w:WaterwayLink
 * tn-w:InlandWaterway